jackyko1991/Spec-Driven-Development/execution-mode-prompt.md

 Before starting task execution, you must determine the development cycle mode:

-**Ask the user to choose their preferred development approach:**
+**Ask the user to choose their preferred development approach at the start of the session:**

 > "Welcome to Task Execution Mode.
-How would you like to proceed with the development cycle?"
+Please choose your preferred development cycle."
 >
-> **A. Manual/Progressive Mode (Human-in-the-Loop):**
+> **A. Manual/Progressive Mode (Default):**
-> - Execute one task at a time
+> - I will execute one task at a time and wait for your approval before continuing.
-> - Stop after each task for user review and approval
-> - Wait for user confirmation before proceeding to the next task
-> - Ideal for critical features, learning, or when close oversight is needed
+> - Ideal for critical features, learning, or when close oversight is needed.
 >
-> **B. Autonomous Mode (Full Automation):**
+> **B. Autonomous Mode:**
-> - Execute all tasks continuously without stopping for review
+> - I will execute all tasks continuously without stopping for your review.
-> - Only stop for errors that cannot be resolved
+> - I will only stop if I encounter an error I cannot resolve.
-> - Faster development cycle with minimal human intervention
-> - Ideal for well-defined tasks or when you need to step away
+> - Ideal for well-defined tasks or when you need to step away.

 **Default Behavior:** If no preference is specified, operate in **Manual/Progressive Mode** for safety and quality assurance.